Bad 25: Critical reception

-The album received positive reviews.
+The album received critical acclaim, though some of the new material was received unfavorably.
 Ray Rahman from Entertainment Weekly grades the album "A", and reminds the box set is "a potent reminder of just how much Bad's pulsing pop holds up", and the previously unreleased songs are "real treasures".
 Mike Diver from BBC said, it is "an awesome, evergreen and essential pop masterpiece".
 Chaz Lipp from The Morton Report reviews the album "a terrific set".
 The Los Angeles Times reacted positively to the product; however, they were averse to the new remixes, especially collaboration with Nero, Pitbull and Afrojack.

 Randall Roberts said "these are terrible commercial house tracks, and are an insult to MJ's memory because they do it so ungracefully".
-Evan Sawdey gave the release 7/10, criticizing Afrojack as "outright trash", and saying of Speed Demon: "it ends up sounding more like a Nero song with MJ's vocals than it does a genuine Michael Jackson remix".
-Supajam simply referred to the song as a disgrace, while Michael Cragg said "the world's worst rapper, Pitbull.
+Evan Sawdey gave the release 7/10, criticizing Afrojack as "outright trash", and saying of "Speed Demon": "it ends up sounding more like a Nero song with MJ's vocals than it does a genuine Michael Jackson remix".
+Supajam simply referred to the remix as a disgrace, while Michael Cragg said "the world's worst rapper, Pitbull.
 He lazily croaks his way through two verses, spouting such lines as "I'm so out of this planet I speak a third language called that moon talk, in four years catch me with a billion doing that moonwalk".
 Just after he says billion he nearly manages to soil the trademark "hee hee", which only just masks the distant sound of Jackson spinning in his grave."